pavle0x10f2c-cloud/cloud-lab/README.md

-# Cloud Infrastructure & Security Monitoring Lab
+# Cloud Infrastructure & Security Monitoring Lab (WORK IN PROGRESS)

 ## Overview
 This project is a **local AWS-like environment** for learning cloud infrastructure, IAM, security groups, EC2 instances, and security monitoring.